The only thing to come between a groom and his bride is a family of misfits and the love of his life.

 • Variety: “Lawson’s deft comic timing and chemistry with the vivacious Morassi are thesping standouts, while Melbourne native Lucas gamely maintains an authentic-sounding Russian accent.”

 Isabel did some promotion for The Wedding Party in July 2010, when it received it’s world premiere at the Melbourne Film Festival.
 She attended the red carpet premiere at the Melbourne Film Festival on July 22nd 2010, and was interviewed on the Australian Sunrise TV show on that same day.
-She did no promotion for the film upon its Australian theatrical release in 2012.
+She did no promotion for the film upon its Australian theatrical release in 2012, but did attend a low-key US premiere for it in April 2013.

 • News & Updates for The Wedding Party at Isabel Lucas Online